InferDPT: Privacy-Preserving Inference for Closed-box Large Language Model: Preliminaries

-Before formally introducing our scheme, we briefly revisit key concepts, including \(\epsilon\)-Differential Privacy (\(\epsilon\)-DP), Exponential Mechanism (EM), and Laplace Mechanism (LM). \begin{definition}[\textbf{\(\epsilon\)-differential privacy~\cite{dwork2006differential}}] In \(\epsilon\)-DP, given a privacy parameter \(\epsilon \geq 0\), a randomized mechanism \(M\) is \(\epsilon\)-DP compliant if it satisfies the following condition for all adjacent inputs \(x, x' \in X\) and every possible output \(y \in Y\):
+Differential privacy~\cite{dwork2006differential} is a privacy protection concept.
+As one of its most popular models, \textit{$\epsilon$-local differential privacy} ($\epsilon$-LDP) allows data owners to locally perturb their data \cite{sharma2022finred} using the randomized mechanism $M(\cdot)$ before uploading it to any untrusted aggregator.

-\end{definition} From the mathematical definition of differential privacy, it is evident that a smaller value of \(\epsilon\) provides higher privacy protection, albeit at the cost of reduced data utility.
-Interpreting the meaning conveyed by the formula, \(\epsilon\)-DP implies that given an output result \(y\), when \(\epsilon\) is sufficiently small, an adversary with unlimited capabilities is unable to discern the probability distribution of two neighboring input sets \(x\).
+\begin{definition}[\textbf{$\epsilon$-Local Differential Privacy~\cite{kasiviswanathan2011can}}] In $\epsilon$-LDP, given a privacy parameter $\epsilon \geq 0$, a randomized mechanism $M$ is $\epsilon$-LDP compliant if it satisfies the following condition for any two inputs $x, x' \in X$ and any possible output $y \in Y$: